 As cloud-based procurement solutions evolve, more finance leaders are considering making the switch from on-premises to cloud procurement to ensure more efficient and automated processes.
 One huge benefit of moving procurement to the cloud is the ability to leverage global supplier networks offering greater geographic reach, real-time data, and better product availability.
 At many enterprises, finance and procurement teams are driving the move to cloud procurement together to overcome organizational barriers.

 There are several benefits of moving procurement to the cloud, such as the ability to generate greater cost savings, streamline purchasing processes, ensure compliance and reduce risks, increase user adoption, and improve cross-functional collaboration across the enterprise.
-However, business leaders should consider these three factors when deploying a cloud-based procurement solution:
+However, business leaders should consider these three factors when deploying such a solution.

 Considerations for Cloud Based Procurement Solution

 1. The Right Cloud Based Procurement Components

 A successful cloud procurement model requires integrated sourcing capabilities.
 Make a list of all the procurement requirements that are critical for your organization and consider whether the contract negotiation should happen during the sourcing cycle or pushed further into the contract execution stage.
 Integrating contract management functionality into a procurement system helps organizations frame legal requirements and include them in their sourcing processes.

 2. The Right Integration Strategy

 Your integration strategy mostly depends on whether you follow a direct or indirect purchasing model, your on-premises system, and the integration choices available.
 In a cloud procurement system, account payables are often processed on-premises because typically this is where the financial system of record is located.

+3. A Comprehensive Training Plan Which Includes Suppliers